naibarn/SmartSpec/docs/guides/A2UI_DUPLICATE_PREVENTION.md

 SmartSpec's A2UI workflows have a **multi-layered approach** to prevent the creation of redundant or duplicate UI components.
 The core principle is to **promote reuse over reinvention**.

+**Important Note:** SmartSpec uses a "SmartSpec-Flavored" approach to A2UI that prioritizes governance and duplicate prevention.
+This is a deliberate design choice that extends the A2UI protocol with a server-side, centrally-governed component catalog.
+See [SmartSpec-Flavored A2UI Guide](./A2UI_SMARTSPEC_FLAVOR.md) for details.

 This is achieved through a combination of:

 1.  **Centralized Component Catalog** - A single source of truth for all approved UI components.